eth-cscs/eth-cscs.github.io/scientific_computing/performance_report/example_performance_report/README.md

 node-hours per iteration | 0.933 | 0.933
 Total node-hours | 9333 | 37333

-The resource request reported in the table above will sum up to a total of 46666 annual node-hours, resulting from the sum of the node-hours estimated to complete the first and the second task of the project.
+The resource request reported in the table above will sum up to a total of 46666 annual node-hours, summing the node-hours estimated to complete the first and the second task of the project.

-You should insert in this section the request for long term storage as well, explaining your needs based on the I/O pattern of the representative benchmark that is reported in the performance analysis.
+You should insert in this section the request for long term storage as well, explaining your needs based on the I/O pattern of the representative benchmark that is reported by the performance analysis.